chengpeiquan/vite-plugin-banner/README.md

 ### Optional parameter format

-I'm not sure what other scenarios besides VitePress need to use this method to pass in options, so I use VitePress as an example, I hope it can give you a reference
+I'm not sure what other scenarios besides VitePress need to use this method to pass in options, so I use VitePress as an example, I hope it can give you a reference.

 ```ts
 // docs/.vitepress/config.ts